controlplane-com/k8s-cost-analyzer/README.md

 The analyzer will require you to enter your name and email.
 Upon successful execution, a URL will be printed in the terminal and an email containing the result will be sent to you.
 Visit the URL to view the results of the cost analysis.

+## Data Collection

+The K8s Cost Analyzer collect the following data:

+* Your name and email address (so you can receive the cost savings estimate).
+* The name and the Kubernetes version of the cluster.
+* The CPU and memory usage consumption of each namespace.
+* The cloud provider (e.g., AWS, GCP, etc.), type, capacity, and consumed CPU and memory of each node in the cluster.

 ## Prerequisites

 Before you begin, ensure you have the following: